Devils Lake State Park Activities and recreation

 Photo by Gabriel Hesed

-When there's enough snow, seven miles of cross-country ski trails are open, with two different loops ranging from beginner to moderate for classic-style skiers.
-The ski trails start in the Steinke Basin meadow, then wind their way through oak, ash, hickory, and maple forests.
+When there's enough snow, 3 miles of cross-country ski trails are open.
+The ski trails start in the Steinke Basin meadow, then wind their way through oak, ash, hickory and maple forests.
 Some years, trails are skiable all winter from December through early March.
 Other years, there is not enough snow to even groom trails during the winter.
 Trails are not groomed or tracked on a daily basis.
 When time allows, park staff try to groom the ski trails after any major snowfall and before all weekends.